proc7ts/fun-events/README.md

 #### `last`

-A DOM event listener registrar derived from this one that registers the last event listener.
+An `OnDomEvent` sender derived from this one that registers the last event listener.

 It invokes an `Event.stopImmediatePropagation()` method prior to calling the registered listeners.